cnorling/notepad/README.md

-# articles-i-like
+# ABOUT NOTEPAD

-markdown notepad for online articles and resources I like
+This is a markdown notepad for online articles and resources I like

 # kubernetes